Skip to main content

 • Call us immediately to have it re-cemented

-• Keep the temporary crown—do not throw it away
+• Keep the temporary crown — do not throw it away

 • You can temporarily re-seat it using denture adhesive or toothpaste (NOT super glue!)

-• The underlying tooth is vulnerable without the temporary—do not delay calling
+• The underlying tooth is vulnerable without the temporary — do not delay calling

-Permanent Crown/Bridge Care
+Permanent Crown or Bridge Care

 First 24 Hours